Hyperbolic contact symplectic lifts: Contact symplectic lifts

-Clearly this action is holomorphic, free and proper.
+be a holomorphic principal bundle.
+Take a holomorphic map $S\xrightarrow{\varphi}S'$.
+The \emph{pullback bundle} has total space

+map $(s,p')\in M\xmapsto{\pi}s\in S$, and group action \(g(s,p')=(s,gp')\). \begin{lemma} The pullback bundle is a holomorphic principal bundle. \end{lemma} \begin{proof} The proof is the same as for \(C^{\infty}\)-bundles \cite[Appendix~A, p.~374]{LM}.
+Clearly, $M\subseteq S\times M'$ is a Zariski-closed subset.
+Transversality of $\varphi$ to $\pi'$ makes $M\subseteq S\times M'$ a closed embedded complex submanifold.
+The group action is holomorphic, free and proper on $S\times M'$.
 The complex submanifold $M$ is invariant, so this $G$-action restricts to a holomorphic, free and proper $G$-action on $M$.
-The map $\pi$ is invariant under this $G$-action, so descends to a holomorphic map $M/G\to S$ of complex manifolds.
-This map is clearly bijective, so $S\cong M/G$ is the quotient space of this action and
+The map $\pi$ is invariant under this $G$-action, so descends to a biholomorphic map $M/G\to S$, so $S\cong M/G$ is the quotient space of this action and

-is a smooth principal $G$-bundle, the \emph{pullback bundle}.
-Define a holomorphic map $M\xrightarrow{\Phi}M'$, the \emph{pullback bundle morphism} by
+is a holomorphic principal $G$-bundle. \end{proof} Define a holomorphic map $M\xrightarrow{\Phi}M'$, the \emph{pullback bundle morphism} by